lbod/delitetutorial/tutorials/beginner.md

 ```js
 return register("custom-element", [HTMLElement, Widget], { .....
 ```
-Note that we just accepted the default names the `yo` generator created for us.
-In case there's any confusion, the module name created `CustomElement` bears no relation to the custom element name i.e. `custom-element`.

 This is an important concept which sometimes isn't clear at a first glance.
 You can add any non-standard tag to an HTML page and the browser HTML parser will not complain, this is because these elements will be defined as a native